Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

-Bottom left plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin} shows the FF and match of the template family with four \emph{precessing} hybrid waveforms.
+The bottom left plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin} shows the FF and match of the template family with four \emph{precessing} hybrids.
 The high FFs are indicative of the effectualness of the templates in detecting precessing binaries.
-Since presently not enough NR simulations are available to make a quantitative statement, and since we expect the effect of precession will be predominant in the case of lower mass binaries (when large number of cycles are present in the detectors band), we might be able to acquire some useful indication by studying precessing PN waveforms.
-We have performed a Monte-Carlo simulation where we generate generic precessing ``restricted'' 3.5PN waveforms (with 2.5PN spin corrections) with $M = 20 M_\odot$, $q = \{1, 4, 10\}$ and spins uniformly distributed in a sphere of radius 0.98, and compute the FF with the templates proposed in this paper.
-Inclination of the binary's plane with the line of sight from the observer is also randomly selected from $[0, \frac{\pi}{2}]$.
-Bottom right plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin} shows the cumulative distribution of the FF, strongly indicating the effectualness of the templates in detecting precessing binaries in the comparable-mass regime.
-Almost all binaries producing FF $<$ 0.965 have (the astrophysically less likely~\cite{Kalogera:2004pr}) tilt angles $>\frac{\pi}{2}$ for the massive BH, and undergo flipping of the orbital plane.
+Since presently not enough NR simulations are available to make a quantitative statement, and since we expect the effect of precession will be predominant in the case of lower mass binaries (when large number of cycles are present in the detector band), we might be able to acquire some useful indication by studying precessing PN waveforms.
+We performed a Monte-Carlo simulation where we generate precessing ``restricted'' PN waveforms with $M = 10 M_\odot$, $q = \{1, 4, 9\}$, uniformly distributed spin magnitudes in the interval $[0, 0.98]$ and isotropically distributed spin angles, and compute the FF with the templates proposed in this paper.
+The inclination of the binary's total angular momentum with the line of sight from the observer is also randomly chosen from $[0, \pi]$.
+The bottom right plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin} shows the cumulative distribution of the FF, strongly indicating the effectualness of the templates in detecting precessing binaries in the comparable-mass regime.
+These results indicate that a search employing non-precessing templates described by a single spin parameter might be an attractive and feasible way of searching for generic spinning binaries~\footnote{These results hold for Enhanced LIGO also.}.

-Distance to optimally oriented BBHs producing optimal SNR of 8 at Initial LIGO noise spectrum is shown in Fig.~\ref{fig:HorDistSpinLIGO}, which demonstrates the dramatic effect of spin for detection of high-mass binaries; if most BBHs are highly spinning, then LIGO will be able to detect BH coalescences up to 1Gpc, thus increasing the event rates as much as five times compared to predictions based on models of nonspinning binaries.
+Distance to optimally oriented BBHs producing SNR of 8 in Initial LIGO is shown in Fig.~\ref{fig:HorDistSpinLIGO}, which demonstrates the dramatic effect of spin for detection of high-mass binaries; if most BBHs are highly spinning, then LIGO will be able to detect coalescences up to 1Gpc, thus increasing the event rates as much as five times compared to predictions based on models of nonspinning binaries.
 For Advanced LIGO, the distance reach is as high as 20 Gpc.